 - Todd, C.R., Koehn, J.D., Pearce, L., Dodd, L., Humphries, P. and Morrongiello, J.R.
 (2017) Forgotten fishes: what is the future for small threatened freshwater fish?
 Population risk assessment for southern pygmy perch, Nannoperca australis.
 Aquatic Conservation 27(6): 1290-1300

-This threatened freshwater crayfish species is particularly subject to fishing, and hypoxic blackwater events during flooding.
-A model examining the effects of these on a regional population found the risk of decline would increase if an increase in fishing was combined with low frequencies of hypoxic blackwater disturbance.
+A population model was developed to examine the risk of harvest pressure and blackwater events.
+This model found the risk of decline would increase if an increase in fishing was combined with low frequencies of blackwater disturbance.
 Recent changes to legal harvesting limits to a ‘slot size’ in occipital carapace length of 10-12cm was also tested by the model, which indicated that this had been a suitable protection measure, as more females are expected to be protected.

 - Todd, C.R., Whiterod, N., Raymond, S.M.C., Zukowski, S., Asmus, M. and Todd, M.J.
 (2018) Integrating fishing and conservation in a risk framework: a stochastic population model to guide the proactive management of a threatened freshwater crayfish.
 Aquatic Conservation 28(4): 954-968